Craig, Technical Coordinator

 Fugro Galaxy, United Kingdom

-Employees working onboard the Fugro Galaxy
+Employee onboard Fugro Galaxy 12.jpg

 "One of the strangest things we found while reviewing the data, was a shipwreck in front of the Norwegian coast!"